Walk down a city high street on any day of the week and the chances are that you’ll see an e-scooter whizz past you.

 Owners of e-scooters say they want to use them in their city, town or village, and have them in the boot of the car so they can use them to travel through traffic-heavy areas much faster and without emissions, using the cycle paths where available.

-The Covid crisis also has spurred interest in this unique two-wheeled transport, as working from home has prompted many families to consider saving costs by having just the one car.
+Working from home more has prompted many families to consider saving costs by having just the one car.
 With the e-scooter, most of their everyday travel needs will be met, while easing the pressures on the home budget.

 The e-scooter is a perfect solution for so many people, from those with mobility challenges and older citizens who no longer want the cost and worries of owning cars just for short trips to cash-strapped and car-less students who will use them to get about easily on and off campus.

 We even think that the police could use them to patrol the streets!